HXL-CPLP/Auxilium-Humanitarium-API/.github/CONTRIBUTING.md

 - Link to 'creole' filter: https://iso639-3.sil.org/code_tables/639/data?name_3=pidgin
 -->

 That's fantastic!
+Please inform at least one founding member of this project in private about all languages you do speak, so it's easier to deal when people try to "correct" what is not the same language.

-If you plan to help with datasets: our collaborators will try to find an existing ISO 639-3 code of your language.
+If you plan to help with datasets: our collaborators will try to find an existing ISO 639-3 code of your language or start to work at medium term to get a new one when viable.

 ### Can I use `ISO 639-3:eng` English as my prefered working language, even if is not my mother language?
 > - https://en.wikipedia.org/wiki/Working_language
 > - https://en.wikipedia.org/wiki/First_language

 Yes.
-It's ok to use `ISO 639-3:eng` English on HXL-CPLP.
+It's ok to use `ISO 639-3:eng` English (or any other natural language that others could use machine assisted translation) on HXL-CPLP.

+Note that for final published content (not just for internal usage on HXL-CPLP) _the ideal_ scenario is text being proofread.
+And even an average software developer who is native speaker of `ISO 639-3:eng` English tends to make mistakes.
+So don't waste your time not doing software or first versions of terms for datasets.

 ## Español